nogibjj/Individual-Project-1/README.md

 # Haochong-Individual-Project-1 [![CI](https://github.com/nogibjj/Individual-Project-1/actions/workflows/cicd.yml/badge.svg)](https://github.com/nogibjj/Individual-Project-1/actions/workflows/cicd.yml)
 This is a repo template for course 706_Data_Engineering Individual Project 1.
-First of all, I find a new csv about covid, which have record of data like total confirmed for days begin from 2020-04-16 to 2022-02-13.
+First of all, I find a new csv about covid-19, which have record of datas like total confirmed for a time period.
 Secondly, I define functions called `Describe` and `get_median` to return the descriptive statistics of the dataset.
 After that, I use the jupyter notebook to print the descriptive statistics and plot the histagrams of the distribution of the `TotalConfirmed` by count.
 Next, I plot the histagrams of the distribution of the `TotalConfirmed` by `Date` and simplify it into a scatter plot.
 Consequently, I noticed that they have linear relation so I did a linear regression.
 All codes above are first complished in jupyter notebook.
 After that, I transfered the code into the `lib.py` as self-define functions and I use assert in the `test_lib.py` to test my function definitions and result.
 Futhermore, I import my functions into both jupyter notebook and `script.py`, use `nbval` to test the jupyter notebook.
 In addition, I write `test_script.py` to test my `script.py`.
 Finally, I use Action to run `Makefile` and got a 100% pass.

 Important file:
 * `Individual Project 1.ipynb`